 What you should know about wireless earbuds under $200

 How long do wireless earbuds last?

 The “IP” in IP rating stands for ingress protection, essentially how protected a device is from dust and water damage.
-The higher the number that follows the IP rating, the more durable your product.
-Often, you’ll see earbuds with an IPX4 rating, the “X” is a placeholder for a dust-resistant rating and the “4” corresponds to a level of water resistance.
+The higher the number that follows the IP rating, the more durable your product is.
+Often, you’ll see earbuds with an IPX4 rating.
+The “X” is a placeholder for a dust-resistant rating, and the “4” corresponds to a level of water resistance.

 You can read our in-depth breakdown of IP ratings, but if you don’t have time, IPX2 is fine for light use every day.
 If you’re going to exercise in your earbuds, we recommend something with at least an IPX4 rating.

 What are Bluetooth codecs?

 Bluetooth codecs help make the difference between an okay sound and a very good sound, and here’s your friendly reminder that the headphone jack is still the queen of quality.
 Codecs allow your smartphone or laptop to communicate with your headset.
 Every Bluetooth audio device supports SBC by default, so at the very least, your earbuds can stream over that.
 If you’re steeped in the Apple ecosystem, all you need to know is AAC is your codec of choice.

 For Android users, the situation seems more nebulous and dependent on both your device and your use case.
 If the earbuds in question only have AAC and SBC, sometimes you get better quality results with SBC.
 Otherwise, to reduce latency (which is a real bugaboo with Bluetooth and video), look for higher resolution options like aptX or aptX-LL.
 Some manufacturers (similar to Apple) have chosen to optimize for their own ecosystem.
 Samsung’s proprietary codec works best with other Samsung products.

 Basically, pay attention to codecs.
 SBC might be a one-size-fits-all situation, but maybe you want some tailoring.